-The term "plan" is defined as a unique combination of benefits to a specific set of cost sharing options and network design(s) to a particular service area.
-Most products will be made up of multiple plans that produce an actuarial value equal to one of the metal levels permitted under the ACA.
+The term "plan" is defined as the pairing of the health insurance coverage benefits under a product and a particular level of cost sharing (as described in sections 1302(d) and (e) of the Affordable Care Act (ACA)), within a service area.
+Most products will consist of multiple plans where each plan must have an actuarial value equal to one of the permitted metal levels or catastrophic coverage, and most products will have multiple metal levels represented under a single product.
 The Plan Name is the marketing name used when referring to the specific set of benefits and cost sharing values.
 The Plan Name shown should be consistent across submissions (e.g., QHP application, state filings).

 All plans included in the single risk pool experience shown on Worksheet 1 must be entered in this section of Worksheet 2.
 This includes any plans that are terminated but have experience included in the single risk pool during the Experience Period.
 It also includes any plans that were not in effect during the Experience Period but were made available thereafter.
 Issuers should not enter cost sharing reduction plan variations separately, since as described in 45 CFR 156.400-156.420, plan variations are not separate plans, but rather variations of the corresponding standard plans, with the same premium, benefits, and network as the standard plan.
 Further instructions are provided in Sections III and IV, below, on how to account for cost sharing reductions in this template.
+The Transitional Policy that has been announced (first articulated in November 2013, and subsequently extended in March 2014) splits the non-grandfathered plans into three categories: